 The travel season is here.
-As Virginia slowly reopens and we find safe ways to resume normal activities, you may be ready for a vacation!
+With gas climbing to $5.00 a gallon, vacations closer to home are appealing!
 The commonwealth has incredible options.
-Whether you travel to Virginia’s gorgeous beaches, camp along the Blue Ridge, or visit family you've so dearly missed this past year, the last thing you want is to worry about something happening to your home while you’re away.
+Whether you travel to Virginia’s gorgeous beaches, camp along the Blue Ridge, or visit family, the last thing you want is to worry about something happening at home while you’re away.
+We can help!

 You know the basics: stop your mail, put lights on a timer, and make sure your yard is trim.
 But there are a few things you may not have thought of.
 We’ve seen enough home insurance claims from unexpected catastrophes to know exactly what makes your home the most vulnerable, especially when you're not there to intervene.
 You can protect your home while you’re on vacation by following these four simple tasks: